-Below, we have outlined the route on an Easter Island map.
 If you plan on taking this Easter Island hike, be sure to Save, Bookmark or Pin this post for easy access during your trip!

 At Tahai, there are three Moai platforms: Ahu Vai Uri, Ahu Tahai and Ahu Ko Te Riku (listed south to north).
 Ahu Vai Uri has five standing Moai.
 Ahu Tahai has one standing Moai, without topknot.
 Ahu Ko Te Riku is also solo, but with both a topknot and eyeballs.

 Other sights at Tahai include the remains of boat houses (named for their shape), chicken coop caves and the grave of archaeologist Mulloy, who is credited for much of the restoration on the island.

 We often started – and always ended – our days at Ahu Tahai.
 It is the place to watch the sunset on Easter Island…and we highly recommend circling back to it at the end of your hike to enjoy the scene.